benedikt/layer-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/layer-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/benedikt/layer-ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Related Work

+Check out the [layer-identity_token](https://github.com/dreimannzelt/layer-identity_token) gem to generate authentication tokens for the Layer SDK.